 To lock out all the window controls (except for the driver and front passenger) press the right side of the control.
 Press the left side to restore the window controls.

 Accessory delay

-With accessory delay, the window switches, audio system, and moonroof (if equipped) may be used for up to 10 minutes after the ignition switch is turned to the 1 (LOCK) (OFF) position or until either front door is opened.
+With accessory delay, the window switches, audio system, and moon roof (if equipped) may be used for up to 10 minutes after the ignition switch is turned off or until either front door is opened.